nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Quick Start

 > ℹ️ Patient Manager is a Command-Line application, and all commands need to be run from the
 > console (e.g. Terminal/Command Prompt/PowerShell).
-For reference, a guide to open the Command
+For reference, a guide to open the Windows
-> Prompt in Windows 10 is shown here:
+> Powershell in Windows 10 is shown below:
 >
 > <img src="./images/WindowsPowerShell.png" width="600">